JuanPabloDiaz/freeForGeeks/README.md

 - [Figma](https://www.figma.com/) is a web-based graphics editing and user interface design app.
 - [Sketch](https://www.sketch.com/) is a design toolkit for macOS.
 - [Canva](https://www.canva.com/) is a **free-to-use online graphic design tool** that simplifies the process of creating visual content

+## Miscellaneous

+- [Awesome](https://awesome.re) is a curated list of awesome lists.
+- [readme.com](https://readme.com) — Beautiful documentation made easy, free for Open Source.
+- [versionfeeds](https://versionfeeds.com) — Get notified when a new version of your favorite software is released.
+- [tiledesk](https://www.tiledesk.com) — Open Source Live Chat and Chatbots for Customer Support.

 <div style="float: right"><a href="#"><img src="backtotop.jpg" width="100"></a></div>